getodk/docs/docs/getting-started.rst

 Getting Started With ODK
 =========================

 ODK lets you build powerful offline forms to collect the data you need wherever it is.

-The most common use-case is a data collector fills out a form using the ODK Collect app on a phone or tablet.
-When that device finds an Internet connection it automatically sends the form data.
+You can:

+1. Build powerful forms that include photos, GPS locations, skip logic, calculations, external datasets, multiple languages, and more.

+2. Collect data offline with either the mobile app or the web app.
+Forms and submissions are synced when an Internet connection is found.

-The data gets sent to a ODK Central server where it can be acted on by a project manager.
-The data can be exported as a CSV or go into live-updating dashboards built with Power BI, Python, or R.
+3. Analyze with ease by downloading your data as a CSV or linking ODK to Excel, Power BI, Python, or R to create live-updating dashboards.

 From research scientists to M&E professionals, millions of people like you use ODK to collect their important data.
 Here's how to get started.